Lisa Portes

-Lisa Portes (born 1966/1967) is a director, educator, and advocate.
-She heads of the MFA Directing program at The Theatre School at DePaul University.
+Lisa Portes (born January 28th, 1967) is a director, educator, and advocate.
+She is the Chair of the Theatre and Dance Department at University of California, San Diego.
 She serves on the board of the Theatre Communications Group, the Executive Board of the Society of Stage Directors and Choreographers, and is a founding member of the Latinx Theater Commons.

 Education

 Portes attended Oberlin College where she graduated with honors with a degree of Bachelor of Arts in Theater in 1988.
 She received a Master of Fine Arts in Directing from the University of California, San Diego in 1992.

 Career

 After graduating from the University of California, San Diego, Portes worked as a freelance director.
 She took up the position of associate artistic director of Soho Rep from 1996–1998.
 From 1992–1995, she was the artistic director of the former Theater E in San Diego.
-Portes began working at DePaul University in 2000 and is currently leading the three year MFA Program while teaching classes.
+From 2000-2024, Portes worked at DePaul University, building her career until she led the three-year MFA Program while teaching classes.
+In 2024, she returned to La Jolla and has been the Chair of the Theatre and Dance Department since.

 Primarily a director of new American plays and musicals, Portes' work has been seen regionally at California Shakespeare Theater, Guthrie Theater, Denver Center for the Performing Arts, Cincinnati Playhouse, South Coast Repertory, McCarter Theatre, and the John F. Kennedy Center for the Performing Arts.
 In Chicago she has directed for Steppenwolf Theatre Company, Goodman Theatre, Victory Gardens Theater, TimeLine Theatre Company, American Blues Theater, Silk Road Rising, Next Theatre, and Teatro Vista.
 New York credits include work at Playwrights Horizons, Soho Repertory Theatre, New York Theatre Workshop, The Flea Theater, and The Public Theater.
 Portes served as the Associate Director of the Tony Award-winning musical The Who's Tommy, and staged its international productions in Canada, Germany, and the U.K, as well as its 20th anniversary remount at the Stratford Theatre Festival in 2013.
 In 2016, Portes was awarded the SDC Zelda Fichandler Award.

 Portes has directed plays around the United States ranging from the Kennedy Center in Washington DC, Steppenwolf theater, and the Guthrie Theatre located in Minneapolis.
 She has also participated in the Latino Theater Festival at Goodman Theatre, as well as the Ignition Festival at the Victory Gardens Theater.